 - 8th grade – weekly visits to Blanchet House to serve lunch to homeless citizens.
 Aligns with history and contemporary issues curriculum of global hunger, how to think globally and act locally.

-- Each 8th grade student plans and participates in two Service Action Plans per year.
+Each 8th grade student plans and participates in two Service Action Plans per year.
 They must write a proposal, possibly a grant application, and carry out their plan.

 Service Learning Days

-- Students sign up for an agency in one of the following categories:
+Students sign up for an agency in one of the following categories:

-- Faculty and parents work alongside students for three hours, three times per year.
+Students are in cross-grade groups (6, 7, 8); faculty and parents work alongside students for three hours, three times per year.